-Our certified van drivers transport children in either a YMCA van or bus when program transportation is needed.
-Public transportation, school district transportation as well as walking is sometimes used for a field trip or special events.
+Our certified van drivers transport children in either a YMCA van or bus when transportation is needed.
+Public transportation, school district transportation as well as walking is sometimes used for field trips or special events.
 Permission slips may be required for field trips.
-When children are transported, WAC 110-301-0480 will be followed.
+When children are transported, WAC110-301-0480 will be followed.
 Note: We reserve the right to deny transportation for a child if their behavior compromises the safety of transport.